Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Expanding Cross-Sectional Area

 Imaging observations often show little expansion in the coronal portion of loops \citep{klimchuk2000,klimchuk2020}, which is at odds with the decrease of the magnetic field strength from photosphere through corona that would necessitate expansion.
 One possible explanation for this discrepancy is that area expansion occurs mostly or only in the transition region (TR), and that any expansion in the corona is limited.
-We take an agnostic position in this work, and therefore additionally present a comparison of how a TR-only expansion would affect the dynamics.
+We take an agnostic position in this work, and therefore additionally present a comparison of how expansion localized near the base of the loop would affect the dynamics.

-We quantify a TR-localized expansion using a hyperbolic tangent function, chosen \textit{ad hoc} to simply examine this possibility.
-The magnetic field strength $B(s)$ near the transition region is:
+We quantify footpoint localized expansion using a hyperbolic tangent function, chosen \textit{ad hoc} to simply examine this possibility.
+The magnetic field strength $B(s)$ near the footpoint is:

-where where we have defined $s_{0}$ as an offset for the location of the transition region, $\sigma$ is a scale height of the expansion, and $L$ is the loop length.
+where where we have defined $s_{0}$ as an offset for the initial location of the transition region, $\sigma$ is a scale height of the expansion, and $L$ is the loop length.
 We assume the coronal segment of the loop has a constant magnetic field strength.

 We examine three cases in this section to better understand this.
 We use a gradual expansion case, where the area increases continuously from the footpoint to the apex of the loop to a peak value of 10.
-We also compare this to two TR-confined expansion cases, one with $s_{0} = 2.5$ Mm and $\sigma = 5$ Mm in Equation \ref{eq:tr}, and one with $s_{0} = 1.5$ Mm and $\sigma = 3$ Mm.
+We also compare this to two footpoint localized expansion cases, one with $s_{0} = 2.5$ Mm and $\sigma = 5$ Mm in Equation \ref{eq:tr}, and one with $s_{0} = 1.5$ Mm and $\sigma = 3$ Mm.
 In all three cases, we assume a loop length of 50 Mm, and use the same heating parameters as in the previous section.
 The area profiles are shown in Figure \ref{fig:TR_comp} at top, along with the evolution of the apex temperatures and densities (bottom).
 When the expansion occurs closer to the footpoint, the cooling and draining times are both reduced.
-The peak temperature reaches a similar value in all three cases, and peak at a similar time.
+This is because a larger portion of the TR reaches the maximum cross-section, the more localized the expansion is to the footpoint, more effectively transporting away energy through radiation and flows.
+We therefore see the gradually expanding case takes the longest to cool and drain, while the profile localized furthest down the loop drains and cools the quickest.
+The peak temperature reaches a similar value in all three cases, and all three peak at a similar time.